 All their activities stress nature, sustainability and responsibility as well as the unique contribution of every individual involved.
 Together, they run a small dairy farm and raise beef, pork and chicken.
 They have a large, 20-acre garden and orchard, a bakery, a processing kitchen, a wood workshop, and many other craft workshops.
 Everything is certified organic.
 They participate in Farmer’s Markets and Craft Fairs and help organise events in Oceola.
 Community Homestead also builds and takes care of their homes, cooking needs, hikes, camps, and create a social network for them all to thrive in.
 All their activities sustain the community economically and provide a therapeutic base for everyone to learn new skills, connect with others and be a valued member of the team.

-Main activities will include (but are not limited to):
+Main activities will include

 This is a place where you can learn a lot about organic farming, living sustainably, and living with others.
 The opportunity to learn homesteading skills, from making yoghurt to milking cows, baking bread, building, gardening, cooking, repairing and much more, are all available.
 Learning to care for others and work with people of diverse abilities, personalities and cultures is a good springboard to future teamwork.
 But the biggest opportunity is to learn about yourself and to increase your capacity and personal resources.